-Onryo was perceived as the powerful force which has a tremendous influence on society.
+Onryo was perceived as a powerful force which has a tremendous influence on society.

 Onryo in Noh

-Most of the characters in Noh play are Onryo and there are numerous Noh masks which represent Onryo as we have seen above.
+Most of the characters in Noh play are Onryo and there are numerous Noh masks that represent Onryo as we have seen above.

 The basic scenario of the Onryo story goes like this.
 First, a traveling priest appears and he meets an incarnation of Onryo.
 He talks about his past glory and later he, Onryo appears with his original appearance, talks about his grudge and dreadful sufferings.
 In the end, the priest releases Onryo from sufferings.